Wave-Play/pilot/docs/advanced-nextjs.md

-## Advanced setup for NextJS
+## Advanced setup for Next.js

 Add **`<PilotArea/>`** as a top-level component. `_app.js` is the perfect place to use it in.

-Check out the [NextJS Documentation](https://nextjs.org/docs/advanced-features/custom-app) if you don't already have one set up.
+Check out the [Next.js Documentation](https://nextjs.org/docs/advanced-features/custom-app) if you don't already have one set up.

 > `/pages/_app.js`
 ```jsx